tdjsnelling/babel/README.md

 It describes a library made up of an “indefinite, perhaps infinite” number hexagonal of rooms, each lined on four sides by a bookshelf of five shelves, each self containing thirty-two books.
 Each book is four hundred and ten pages of forty lines, each line of eighty characters.

-The character set in these books is limited to the twenty-six lower-case letters of the English alphabet, the comma, the period, and the space.
+The character set in these books is limited to the twenty-six lower-case letters of the English alphabet, the comma, the full-stop, and the space.

 In its pages, the library contains every possible combination of these characters.
 No two books are the same — meaning that the library is “total — perfect, complete, and whole”.
 Everything that ever has been, or ever will be written using these twenty-nine characters is contained somewhere within the library.